-If we draw samples (x^l, y^l) from this joint distribution then a valid set of samples from p(x) is given by taking the x^l alone.
-If we sampled x directly from p(x) and then y from p(y|x), this is pointless since y would not affect the x sampling procedure.
+If we draw samples $(x^l, y^l)$ from this joint distribution then a valid set of samples from p(x) is given by taking the $x^l$ alone.
+If we sampled x directly from p(x) and then y from p(y|x), introducing y is pointless since there is no effect on the x sampling procedure.
 In order for this to be useful, therefore, the auxiliary variable must influence how we sample x.
-There are different procedures for using y to affect the x-sampling, some of the most common of which are the Hybrid MCMC and Slice-sampling methods.
+Below we discuss some of the common auxiliary variable schemes.